 - contingency/miscellaneous fees

-- Proposals will be acknowledged within 7 business days of the receipt of the proposal.
+- Proposals will be acknowledged within 7 business days of CIC’s receiving the proposal.

-- Eligible applicants will be provided with a funding decision within 60 business days after the acknowledgment of the proposal, or will be notified if any additional processing time is required.
+- Eligible applicants will be provided with a funding decision within 60 business days after we have acknowledged receipt of the proposal, or you will be notified if any additional processing time is required.

 Event design, goals and rationale

 - 1. Proposal demonstrates how event supports the Events stream objective.

 - 2. Need for event is well established and clear.